Drug information provided by: IBM Micromedex

 Using this medicine while you are pregnant can harm your unborn baby.
 It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
 Female patients should use an effective form of birth control during treatment and for at least 6 months after the last dose.
 Male patients who have female partners should use effective birth control during treatment and for at least 3 months after the last dose.
 If you think a pregnancy has occurred while receiving this medicine, tell your doctor right away.

 This medicine may cause serious heart problems.
-Tell your doctor right away if you have chest pain or discomfort, shortness of breath, irregular heartbeats, or swelling of the feet, ankles, or legs while you are receiving this medicine.
+Tell your doctor right away if you have chest pain or tightness, decrease in the amount of urine, dilated neck veins, extreme fatigue, irregular heartbeat, swelling of the face, fingers, feet, or lower legs, troubled breathing, or weight gain while you are receiving this medicine.

 This medicine may cause a serious reaction called tumor lysis syndrome (TLS).
 Call your doctor right away if you have a change in how much or how often you urinate, rapid weight gain, muscle or joint pain, swelling of the feet or lower legs, or feel tired.

 Serious lung or breathing problems may occur after you get a shot of this medicine into one of your veins.
 Call your doctor right away if have any changes in your breathing after you receive this medicine.

 Your blood pressure might get too high while you are receiving this medicine.
 This may cause headaches, dizziness, or blurred vision.
 You might need to measure your blood pressure at home.
 If you think your blood pressure is too high, call your doctor right away.

 Blood clots may occur while you are receiving this medicine.
 Tell your doctor right away if you have chest pain, dizziness or lightheadedness, fainting, fast heartbeat, pain, redness, or swelling in the arm or legs, or trouble breathing.